STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

      Example CMake adding entry.

-  Alternatively you could provide ``BOOST_LIBRARYDIR`` instead of ``BOOST_ROOT`` with a difference that ``BOOST_LIBRARYDIR`` should point to the subdirectory inside Boost root where all the compiled DLLs/LIBs are.
+  Alternatively, you could provide ``BOOST_LIBRARYDIR`` instead of ``BOOST_ROOT``; the difference is that ``BOOST_LIBRARYDIR`` should point to the subdirectory inside Boost root where all the compiled DLLs/LIBs are.
 I myself have used ``BOOST_LIBRARYDIR`` which pointed to the ``bin.v2`` subdirectory under the Boost rootdir.
-Important is to keep the meanings of these two variables separated from each other: ``BOOST_DIR`` points to the ROOT folder of the boost library. ``BOOST_LIBRARYDIR`` points to the subdir inside Boost root folder where the compiled binaries are.
+It is important to keep the meanings of these two variables separated from each other: ``BOOST_DIR`` points to the ROOT folder of the Boost library. ``BOOST_LIBRARYDIR`` points to the subdir inside the Boost root folder where the compiled binaries are.

 * Click the 'Configure' button of CMake-GUI.
 You will be immediately presented a small window where you can select the C++ compiler to be used within Visual Studio.
-In my case I have used the latest v14 (a.k.a C++ 2015) but older versions should be sufficient too.
-Make sure to select the 64Bit compiler
+In my case, I have used the latest v14 (a.k.a C++ 2015) but older versions should be sufficient too.
+Make sure to select the 64Bit compiler.

-* After the generate process has finished successfully click the 'Generate' button.
+* After the generate process has finished successfully, click the 'Generate' button.
 Now, CMake will put new VS Solution files into the BUILD folder you selected at the beginning.